-- 7.1 Code Article 4.4 requires Anti-Doping Organizations to recognize TUEs granted by other Anti-Doping Organizations that satisfy the Article 4.2 criteria.
+- 7.1 Code Article 4.4 requires Anti-Doping Organizations to recognize TUEs granted by other Anti-Doping Organizations that satisfy the Article 4.2 conditions criteria.
 Therefore, if an Athlete who becomes subject to the TUE requirements of an International Federation or Major Event Organization already has a TUE, they should not submit an application for a new TUE to the International Federation or Major Event Organization.
 Instead: - a) Unless WADA has granted an exception under Article 7.1(b), all TUE decisions that are made pursuant to Code Article 4.4 and are reported in accordance with Article 5.8 will be automatically recognized by the International Federation or Major Event Organization.
-In this case the Athlete does not need to take any further action, and the TUE cannot then be subject to further review by the International Federation or Major Event Organization. - b) WADA may, in its discretion, grant an International Federation or Major Event Organization an exception to the default position of automatic recognition.
-If an exception is granted, the International Federation or Major Event Organization must publish the following information in accordance with Article 5.2(f): (1) which TUE decisions it will automatically recognize (if any); and (2) which TUE decisions will have to be submitted to it by the Athlete for evaluation.
-For TUE decisions that are automatically recognized at the time the TUE is granted, the Athlete does not need to take any further action, and the TUE cannot then be subject to further review by the International Federation or Major Event Organization.
+In this case the Athlete does not need to take any further action, and the TUE cannot then be subject to further review by the International Federation or Major Event Organization. - a) TheWADA may, in its discretion, grant an International Federation or Major Event Organization may publish notice that an exception to the default position of automatic recognition.
+If an exception is granted, the International Federation or Major Event Organization must publish the following information in accordance with Article 5.2(f): (1) which TUE decisions it will automatically recognize TUE decisions made pursuant to Code Article 4.4 (or certain categories of such decisions, e.g., those made by specified Anti-Doping Organizations, or those relating to particular Prohibited Substances), provided that such TUE decisions have been reported in accordance with Article 5.5.
+If the Athlete's TUE falls into a category of TUEs(if any); and (2) which TUE decisions will have to be submitted to it by the Athlete for evaluation.
+For TUE decisions that are automatically recognized in this way at the time the TUE is granted, they dothe Athlete does not need to take any further action.
+The, and the TUE may not cannot then be subject to further review by the Anti-Doping International Federation or Major Event Organization once automatically recognized.

-[Comment to Article 7.1: Automatic recognition of TUE decisions can ease the burden on Athletes.
-Nevertheless, International Federations and Major Event Organizations may instead wish to review such decisions (or certain categories of such decisions e.g., those relating to particular Prohibited Substances).]
+[Comment to Article 7.1(a): Automatic recognition of TUE decisions can ease the burden on Athletes.
+Nevertheless, International Federations and Major Event Organizations should carefully select the Anti-Doping Organizations and/or substances for which they will automatically recognize.
+If an International Federation or Major Event Organization is willing to grant automatic recognition of TUE may instead wish to review such decisions (or certain categories of such decisions e.g., it should publish on its website and keep updated a list of Anti-Doping Organizations whose TUE decisions it will recognize automatically, and/or a list of those relating to particular Prohibited Substances for which TUE decisions will be recognized automatically).]